evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 If your display does not work after changing this setting, you might need to completely remove power from the Raspberry Pi and make a clean boot.

 **You can configure the refresh interval of the display via `ui.fps`.** We recommend using a slow refresh rate to avoid shortening the lifetime of your e-ink display.
 The default value is `0`, which will *only* refresh when changes are made to the screen.

+## Apply the new Configuration

+Now you can run:

+    sudo service pwnagotchi restart

+In order to restart the service with the new configuration.

+{{% notice tip %}}
+<p>You will need to either reboot your unit or perform this step every time you will change the configuration.</p>
+{{% /notice %}}

 ## Host connection sharing